 But these are just a few of the ways you might decide to set up your calendar.
 Here’s some highlights from the rest of the Asian Efficiency Team:

-Thanh personally uses BusyCal and has a calendar imports all of the data from the AE Team calendar we use in Confluence.
+Thanh personally uses BusyCal and has a calendar that imports all of the data from the AE Team calendar we use in Confluence.
 That way, he has a calendar on his computer which shows all of our internal team meetings (I use this one too).
 He also has a TripIt calendar that imports all of his own travel data automatically, including flights that he’s taking and places that he’s staying.

 Brooks and his wife have calendar dedicated to JUST planning for spring and summer trips when their kids are out of school.
 He’s currently planning a trip to Europe, so all of the different cities and places that they want to spend time at are listed here.
 He uses the same calendar for planning what their kids will be doing during summer break.